sipwise/jenkins-job-builder/doc/source/execution.rst

   (Optional) The connection timeout (in seconds) to the Jenkins server.
   By default this is set to the system configured socket timeout.

+**no_check_certificate**
+  Don't check the server certificate against the available certificate authorities.
+This is useful if your jenkins server has a self-signed or non-public known certificate and you have no option to install a global certificate.
+Should only be used if no other alternative available.
+Only takes effect if running with a Python version that supports disabling certificate check.
+False by default.

 **query_plugins_info**
   Whether to query the Jenkins instance for plugin info.
 If no configuration files are found (either in the default paths or given through the